The Mummy: Tomb of the Dragon Emperor (video game): Reception

-The game received mostly negative reviews upon its release.
-On aggregator website Metacritic, The Mummy: Tomb of the Dragon Emperor currently holds a 43/100, 38/100, and a 39/100 rating for the DS, PS2 and Wii versions respectively.
-On GameRankings, the game has scores of 46.29% (DS), 41.67% (PS2) and 41.71% (Wii).
+The game received "generally unfavorable reviews" on all platforms according to the review aggregation website Metacritic.

-Jack DeVries of IGN gave the Nintendo DS version a 4.5/10.
-DeVries criticised most aspects of the game, specifically "terrible" voiceover work and restrictive gameplay, saying "the game is rigid in its progression to the point of doing absolutely stupid things", but acknowledging that the game had "some decent cinematics".
-The GameSpot review for the Wii and PS2 versions gave the game 3.5/10, calling the boss battle "unspeakably horrible", but praising "nicely detailed, varied environments".
-1UP.com gave the same versions a C− rating.
-The reviewer listed "bland melee combat", "zero control of the camera", and "the inability to save during missions" as some of its flaws, but also mentioned that the puzzle-solving "complements the action nicely".
+Jack DeVries of IGN criticized most aspects of the DS version, specifically "terrible" voiceover work and restrictive gameplay, saying "the game is rigid in its progression to the point of doing absolutely stupid things", but acknowledged that the game had "some decent cinematics".
+The GameSpot review for the Wii and PS2 versions called the boss battle "unspeakably horrible", but praised "nicely detailed, varied environments".
+1UP.com listed "bland melee combat", "zero control of the camera", and "the inability to save during missions" as some of its flaws, but also mentioned that the puzzle-solving "complements the action nicely".